-Why Makeup On Olympic Athletes Can Be Feminist AF
+Why Makeup At The Olympics Can Be A Feminist Act

 If you think makeup on Olympic athletes is inappropriate….Well, let’s talk about that.
 There are rules about makeup in the Olympics, and revising the guidelines seems to dig up the same old anti-makeup narratives in society.
 As the 2016 Olympic Games are playing out in Rio de Janeiro, the world is watching the women Team USA vault in winged liner and race in red lipstick.
 Many of us can’t help but cock our heads at the TV, thinking, “She’s competing at the highest level of human athleticism, and she’s wearing blue eyeshadow?”
 Some of us grew up thinking makeup makes women weaker, and only truly "brave" and "confident" women go barefaced, which can lead to some confusion when we see strong, female athletes with a penchant for sparkly eyeliner.